 The generous support of the donors to IFOND

-continues to allow important progress in investigations of Leber's Hereditary Optic Neuropathy
+continues to allow important progress in clinical and basic science investigations of Leber's Hereditary Optic Neuropathy

 (LHON).
 Since 2001 we have sponsored regular annual field trips to rural Brazil in order to study the largest LHON pedigree in